javers/javers.github.io/documentation/configuration/index.md

 This happens when dealing with *Values* like Date, Money or ObjectId.

 Consider [<tt>org.bson.types.ObjectId</tt>](http://api.mongodb.org/java/2.0/org/bson/types/ObjectId.html) class,
-offten used as *Id-property* for objects persisted in MongoDB.
+often used as *Id-property* for objects persisted in MongoDB.

 By deafult, JaVers serializes ObjectId as follows: